mans4321/Tower-Defense-Game/Code Standards.md

-#We are basing our code standards off Google' code standard at https://google.github.io/styleguide/javaguide.html
+# Code Standards Statement - Google Java Style

-There are slight changes but the majority of items are copied as is.
+We are basing our code standards off Google' code standard at https://google.github.io/styleguide/javaguide.html There are slight changes but the majority of items are copied as is.
 That's why we are keeping the reference numbers

 ##2.1 File name